mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/nifi/0.3.0-1.7.1/troubleshooting/index.md

 render: mustache
 ---

-The following topics address some common issues you may encounter while configuring or managing your DC/OS {{model.techName }} service.
+The following topics address some common issues you may encounter while configuring or managing your DC/OS {{ model.techName }} service.